Vomiting in dogs has a wide range of causes. Thankfully, it can be really easy to deal with – but it can also be life-threatening.

 To help curb the vomiting, start with these remedies:

-• Arsenicum – if they’re very restless, drooling, really nauseated.
-Good if they’ve eaten bad/rotten meat, or they’ve gotten into the garbage and you know there was a lot of old food, or even eaten a dead animal out on a walk.
+- Arsenicum – if they’re very restless, drooling, really nauseated.
+This is good if you think eating bad/rotten meat is the culprrit, or they’ve gotten into the garbage and you know there was a lot of old food, or even eaten a dead animal out on a walk.

 Give this every 1/2 hour, twice, then every 2 hours, 2 more times, then every 8 hours, four times.